Prescott throws for TD before 49ers rally past Cowboys 24-21

 INJURIES

-The Niners had a parade of injuries early, starting with LB Malcolm Smith limping off with a hamstring issue on the opening drive.
+The Niners had a parade of injuries early, starting with Smith limping off with a hamstring issue on the opening drive.
 TE George Kittle and backup RB Matt Breida left with shoulder injuries.
-Thomas and backup tackle Garry Gilliam were sidelined by concussions and Harrold had a lower leg injury.
+Thomas and backup tackle Garry Gilliam were sidelined by head injuries.

 Cowboys OL Marcus Martin limped off the field in the second half with a toe injury, S Marqueston Huff left with a groin injury, and WR Marchie Murdock had an ankle injury.